KorAP/KorAP-E2E-Tests/Readme.md

 ### Comments on Environment Variables

-Use `KORAP_LOGIN="" npm test` to skip login and logout tests, e.g. to run tests against Kustvakt-lite.
+- Use `KORAP_LOGIN="" npm test` to skip login and logout tests, e.g. to run tests against Kustvakt-lite.
+- The tests respect the current locale, consider e.g. `LC_ALL=C npm test`